I'm now being flooded with emails from people reminding me that McCain really didn't give up any information.

 Members of Congress who were rich people.

-Okay, let me then let me rephrase that.
+Okay, then let me refresh that.

-Not everybody is is can afford a home, Joe.
+Not everybody can afford a home, Joe.

-They should be told that.
+They should be told that they're not.

-Thank you, Mate.
+Thank you, Megan.

 Thank you.

-They have to be told that?
+They have to be told that.

-What happened to you here on this?
+Joe, what happened to you here on this?

 Joe, a good friend of mine, as they say in Washington.